ESGF/esgf-user-support/docs/faq.rst

 FAQs
 ====

+This FAQ focuses on question concerning the performance of the ESGF portals.
+For questions regarding models performance, please contact the individual modeling centers using the supplied contact information in the header of the downloaded NetCDF file:

++ with netCDF4 in python: dataset_name.contact

++ in shell: ncdump -h dataset_name.nc  | grep contact

 Data
 ****

 This FAQ focuses on questions concerning data, e.g. data format, data processing, CMIP and CORDEX data.

 Each ESGF question is sorted into exactly one topic.
-See also section "`ESGF General`_". since questions of general interest and questions matching several topics are under topic ESGF General.
+Questions of general interest and questions matching several topics are under topic `ESGF General`_.

 What are ensembles?
 -------------------
 Results of climate model runs depend on the starting point of the calculation, on the initialisation method and on the model physics.
 Ensemble calculations facilitate quantifying the variability of simulation data concerning a single model.
-In the CMIP and CORDEX projects, ensemble members are named in the rip-nomenclature, r for realization (starting point), i for initialization, p for physics, followed by an integer, e.g. "r1i1p1". `[More information] <https://verc.enes.org/data/enes-model-data/cmip5/datastructure>`_
+In the CMIP and CORDEX projects, ensemble members are named in the rip-nomenclature, r for realization (starting point), i for initialization, p for physics, followed by an integer, e.g. "r1i1p1".
+Find more on the data structure `here <https://verc.enes.org/data/enes-model-data/cmip5/datastructure>`_.

 Do means over ensembles exist?
 ------------------------------